ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

 Vim also offers a great deal of flexibility and reproducibility.
 Let's say, you travel a lot and you need to use a new device as your new workstation.
 You can easily recreate the same editor configuration with your new device.
 This can be done by checking in your editor configurations `.vimrc` into your private repo, alongside with a shell script.
-The shell script could contain the list of terminal commands to install `vim` and a plugin manger, and moving the `.vimrc` file into your home directory.
+The shell script could contain the list of terminal commands to install `vim` and a plugin manger, then a command to copy the configuration files into you home directory.

 ### Linter Configuration